vacp2p/rfc/content/docs/rfcs/71/README.md

 Data disclosed
 - The `SHAKE-256` hash of the `chat_id` the notification is to be sent for
 - The cypher text of the message
-- The `SHAKE-256` of the public key of the sender
+- The `SHAKE-256` hash of the public key of the sender
 - The type of notification

 ### PushNotificationRequest: